SECVRITAS (Securitas): The real meaning

 This type is one of the most common Roman types of all.
 Examples from the Siscia mint are readily available and inexpensive in nice grade.
 Siscia examples have a mintmark including "SIS".

-At this time, more than a century and a half after the Caracalla piece above, Security has changed from a general reference to care-free life to recognition that care-free life depends upon victories of the military.
+At this time, more than a century and a half after the first Caracalla piece above, Security has changed from a general reference to care-free life to recognition that care-free life depends upon victories of the military.
 Ironically, the army of Valens was destroyed and Valens himself was killed by the Visigoths at the famous "Battle of Adrianople" in 378.
 SECVRITAS REIPVBLICAE was no more.

 Roman Imperial Coinage, various volumes.